 When they figured out what I was doing it was too late: I accidentally had written a whole book.

-This blog describes my ongoing backwards journey of fixing my book after I wrote it.
+This blog describes my journey of writing and publishing my first book.